Keeping good records

 2. Go detailed all the time.
 Otherwise, you won’t find it easy to interpret when things go wrong.
 For example, rather than recording BIAS (brood in all stages — which is in common usage), estimating the number of brood frames shows the colony's growth and vigour and gives some sense of whether they are planning to swarm.
 Below are my notes for a badly behaved colony.

 3. Do it when necessary: For example, after you’ve split your colonies, both parts can be left alone for four weeks.
-Rarely do they fail to re-queen themselves.
+Unless it is early in the year they rarely fail to re-queen themselves.

 Find your preferred way of making records